-Chinese New Year seemed the perfect time to treat myself to this performance by Perth Festival 2018 Artist-In-Residence Yeung Fai, a fifth generation Chinese puppeteer, and the last one in his family.
-Fai created Hand Stories in 2009, inspired by his own family story.
-There are no subtitles and little dialogue, so a spirit of openness, patience and a basic awareness of twentieth century Chinese history are recommended.
+Chinese New Year seemed the perfect time to treat myself to this performance by Perth Festival 2018 Artist-In-Residence Yeung Fai.
+A fifth-generation Chinese puppeteer and the last in his family, Fai created Hand Stories in 2009 inspired by his family story.
+There are no subtitles and little dialogue so a spirit of openness, patience and a basic awareness of twentieth-century Chinese history are recommended.

 Change seems to be taking place at a rate faster than ever before.
 In a digital age, technology is superseded remarkably fast and items that are commonplace today won’t be tomorrow.
 Perhaps every generation feels like this, considering items from their childhood with nostalgia and sentimentality.
 Evgeny Grishkovets, who performed his show Farewell to Paper at the State Theatre Centre of WA last weekend as part of Perth Festival, laments this rush into the future.
 He encourages us to slow down and contemplate what it is we are gaining, what we are losing, and whether it matters.

 On 25 January 2018, the Bulletin of the Atomic Scientists announced the latest annual Doomsday Clock statement.
 The iconic Clock is now set at two minutes to midnight, the closest to the symbolic point of annihilation since 1953 at the height of the Cold War.
 Despite the grim assessment, it is believed responsible humans can reset the clock.
 The media release urges citizens to “get engaged, get involved, and help create that future.
 The time is now”.